 But the truth is, many people don’t even come close to maxing out their retirement account contributions—especially in their younger years.
-And that can leave individuals lagging where they need to be as retirement approaches.
-That’s why your 50th birthday is such an important milestone: It’s the point where the IRS lets you start playing catch-up.
+And that can leave them lagging where they need to be as retirement approaches.
+That’s why the big 5-0 is such an important milestone: It’s when the IRS lets you start playing catch-up.

-For most people, their 50s are their peak earning years.
-Making catch-up contributions to your retirement funds can help you compensate for any deficit in your savings while still giving your investments a decade-plus to compound.
+For most people, the 50s represent peak earning years.
+Making catch-up contributions to your retirement accounts can help you compensate for any deficit in your savings while still giving your investments a decade-plus to compound.

-If you have the cash flow to max out your retirement accounts in your 50s and also make catch-up contributions on top of that, we highly recommend that you do so.
-In 2020, the IRS allows anyone over 50 to contribute an additional $1,000 to an IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age. and an additional $6,500 to a workplace retirement plan.
+If you have the cash flow to max out your retirement accounts in your 50s and also make catch-up contributions on top of that, we highly recommend it.
+In 2021, the IRS allows anyone over 50 to contribute an additional $1,000 to an IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age. and an additional $6,500 to workplace retirement plans.

-That said, don’t worry too much about hitting an arbitrary threshold.
+That said, don’t be overly concerned about hitting an arbitrary threshold.
 We advise our clients to save as much as they are reasonably able.

-If you have questions about how much you should be contributing to your retirement accounts and whether you are on track for retirement, please reach out to your wealth management team.
+If you have questions about how much you should be contributing to your retirement accounts and whether you are on track for retirement, please contact your wealth management team.
 We’re happy to help.

 This material is distributed for informational purposes only.
 The investment ideas and opinions contained herein should not be viewed as recommendations or personal investment advice or considered an offer to buy or sell specific securities.
 Data and statistics contained in this report are obtained from what we believe to be reliable sources; however, their accuracy, completeness or reliability cannot be guaranteed.